jakefrk/jinglegen/README.md

 # JingleGen

-Generates ORTB bid request snippet from analyzed audio to simulate a supply-side contextual targeting engine in a programmatic advertising ecosystem.
+[**JingleGen.com**](https://jinglegen.com) generates ORTB bid request snippet from analyzed audio to simulate a supply-side contextual targeting engine in a programmatic advertising ecosystem.
 Conceptually, a DSP could receive the returned ORTB data and by using ML/AI, returns an audio creative that appropriately matches the audio content of the viewer/listener.

 ## Features